1. Introduction

 1.1.2.
 Requirements in This Document

 The stakeholder requirements are listed in Appendix B for convenience.
-To more easily connect the design to the requirements, any design aspect influenced by specific requirements contains bracketed references to those requirements (e.g. [DUNE 1]).
+To more easily connect the design to the requirements, any design aspect influenced by specific requirements contains bracketed references to those requirements (e.g. [DUNE 22]).

 Where possible, we limit references to stakeholder requirements to the conceptual design in Chapter 3.
-Some stakeholder requirements are referenced in the subsystem design (under preparation) if those requirements do not affect the conceptual framework model.
+Some stakeholder requirements are referenced in the technical design (under preparation) if those requirements do not affect the conceptual framework model.
 No system requirements are currently referenced in this document.

 1.2.
 Framework Philosophy